garciaalvaro/melonpan-block-container/README.txt

 == Usage ==

-This block will be added inside the blocks inserter menu under the "Melonpan Blocks" category.
+This block will be added inside the blocks inserter menu under the *Melonpan Blocks* category.
-Once added in the page you can edit its settings and add other blocks inside it.
+Once added in the page you can edit its settings and add other blocks inside.
 You may even add this same block type inside.

 == Installation ==

 Installation from the WordPress admin.

-1. Log in to the WordPress admin and navigate to Plugins > Add New.
+1. Log in to the WordPress admin and navigate to *Plugins > Add New*.
-2. Type "Melonpan Block - Container" in the Search field.
+2. Type *Melonpan Block - Container* in the Search field.
-3. In the results list "Melonpan Block - Container" plugin should appear, click **Install Now** button.
+3. In the results list *Melonpan Block - Container* plugin should appear, click **Install Now** button.
-4. Once it finished installing, click the Activate button.
+4. Once it finished installing, click the *Activate* button.
 5. That's it, now you can go to any post where Gutenberg is enabled and start using the block.

 == Frequently Asked Questions ==